eagomez2/moduleprofiler/docs/modules/grucell.md

 $$

 ## Summary
-The number of operations $\phi$ operformed by a `torch.nn.GRUCell` module can be estimated as
+The number of operations $\phi$ performed by a `torch.nn.GRUCell` module can be estimated as

 !!! success ""
     === "If `bias=True`"